 Cat5e is normally what is used in most applications as of 2011.
-Cat5e is superior to regular Cat5 because of less cross talk (electrical interference), a thicker PVC or PE protective jacket, and increased bandwidth (the amount of information it can carry).
-The differences are significant and any user would notice a difference in performance.
-It’s hard to go wrong with Cat5e network cable.
+Cat5e is superior to regular cat5 by less cross talk (electrical interference), a thicker PVC or PE protective jacket, and increased bandwidth (the amount of information it can carry).
+The differences are significant and even an un-technical user would notice a difference in performance.
+It’s hard to go wrong with cat5e network cable.

 Solid vs Stranded: Cat5e cable can be described as either SOLID or STRANDED.
 This term refers to how the conductor is constructed.
 A patch cable is likely a stranded cable.
 Stranded cable is generally regarded as more flexible, since the conductor is “stranded” together in smaller pieces.

-Although the use of solid wire is typically discouraged in alarm and other low voltage applications, solid CAT-5 cable offers more speed.
-If used as permanently installed infrastructure where it will not be moved or handled, it is preferred.
+Although the use of solid wire is typically discouraged in alarm and other low voltage applications, solid CAT-5 cable offers more speed, and if used as permanently installed infrastructure and it will not be moved or handled it is preferred.

 The outer protective covering that you see is called the cable “JACKET”.
 It is commonly made out of PVC (Polyvinyl Chloride) or PE (Polyethylene) material.
 For most common in-wall applications PVC is the most traditional, but PE is about the same cost yet can offer a little better protection against temperature extremes and durability.

 Underwriter Laboratories (UL) provides some uniformity in the classes of jacket types.

 Typical in-wall rating is referred to a CM or CMG class (Communications General).

 Low smoke insulation PVC jackets that are rated for RISER use are called CMR.